NKalavros/mdpr-full/README.md

 Just remember to use sed in order to insert your password in the git clone statement in order to be able to download the private repository (no redistribution rights).

 Example scripts are commented out.

+The proof of concept is performed with human C Reactive Protein (CRP), whose structure is deposited here: http://www.rcsb.org/structure/3L2Y